Power-law Bianchi type I inflation with multiple vector fields: Stability analysis

 \subsection{Stability regions}

 We have found the fixed points of the system of autonomous equations \eqref{autonomous eq Xy}-\eqref{autonomous eq Zz} along with their existence regions.
 Now we would like to investigate whether the fixed points are stable.
-Particularly, we will find each fixed point's stability region (condition that makes the fixed point stable), which is described by a set of constraints of parameters $\lambda$, $\rho_a$, $\rho_b$ and $\rho_c$.
-We start our stability analysis by perturbing the system \eqref{autonomous eq Xy}-\eqref{autonomous eq Zz} to the first order as follows
+Particularly, we will find the stability region of each fixed point (the condition under which the fixed point is stable), which is described by a set of constraints on parameters $\lambda$, $\rho_a$, $\rho_b$ and $\rho_c$.
+The standard procedure is to perturb the system \eqref{autonomous eq Xy}-\eqref{autonomous eq Zz} to first order to obtain